 How to clean up VAT:

-- Select Taxes and then VAT and then select Prepare Return.
+- Go to VAT and select Prepare return.

-- Enter the following details into the Prepare VAT Return screen:
+- Enter the following details on the Prepare VAT return screen:

-- Set End Date as the last day of the period covered by the most recent VAT return.
+- Select the End date as the last day of the period covered by the most recent VAT return.

-- Select the Mark as Filed button, then Continue to confirm that the VAT returns have been filed up to the To Date.
+- Select Mark as Filed, then Continue to confirm that the VAT returns have been filed up to the To Date.

 - You’ll be taken to the VAT screen.
 Now you need to enter a reverse journal entry to ensure your current balance is correct.

-- Go to the Accounting menu and select Chart of Accounts.
+- Go to Transactions and select Chart of accounts (Take me there).

 - From the Chart of Accounts, choose VAT Suspense account, select Account history.